 Speaking about gold’s recovery, chief HSBC commodities analyst James Steel said: “We think there’s sufficient geopolitical risk and some of the more traditional reasons — tightening money supply, relatively low recycling levels.
 We have elections in Germany and France, so the geopolitical risk elements would not necessarily be just U.S.-centric.
 Also we’re coming off a year, last year when emerging market physical demand was rather poor.”
 Steel also listed Trump-fueled protectionism as yet another positive for gold.

 Many analysts see the push to $1,200 as a step toward $1,300, with Steel predicting an average gold price of $1,282 an ounce in 2017.
 George Gero, managing director at RBC, also believes gold could reach $1,300 this year due to the same concerns.
 “Elections are coming up in France and Germany, and they could be problematic, worrisome.
 And then Turkey, where the Turkish lira went right through the intervention by their central bank.
 I think all over the globe we’re starting to see interest in another asset that is liquid and convertible into other currencies.
 We’re starting to see more interest picking up in gold on a daily basis,” said Gero.

 Jim Wyckoff, senior analyst at Kitco, believes the real concern about populist candidates is a reversal of globalization which puts in question not only the future of the euro zone but the global economy as well.
-This uncertainty, coupled with potential changes in relations between the U.S. and China and Russia, leads Wyckoff to predict that gold could reach $1,400 by 2018.donald trump, federal reserve, janet yellen, rate hike
+This uncertainty, coupled with potential changes in relations between the U.S. and China and Russia, leads Wyckoff to predict that gold could reach $1,400 by 2018.donald trump, Featured, federal reserve, janet yellen, rate hike